-- Configure a secure HTTP server on the switch where the applications will be hosted. - Configure local or AAA authentication server for HTTPS user authentication on the switch.
+- Configure NETCONF port on the device before discovery. - Configure a secure HTTP server on the switch where the applications will be hosted. - Configure local or AAA authentication server for HTTPS user authentication on the switch.
 You must configure the username and password with privilege level 15. - Ensure Cisco Catalyst 9300 Series switches are running Cisco IOS XE 16.12.x or later version and Cisco Catalyst 9400 Series switches are running Cisco IOS XE 17.1.x or later version. - Ensure that the device has an external USB SSD pluggable storage (only for the switches of 9300 family). - Verify that the configuration on the switch is correct.
 Open the WebUI on the switch and log in as the HTTPS user.